 These screening distances are typically measured to nearest dust generating source or activity.
 For the purpose of this DMP, the precautionary 400m screening distance has been applied.
 This represents a highly conservative approach given that the dust emission potential associated with WTS activities is typically much lower than the quarrying industry.

-In addition, as presented in Error!
-Reference source not found.2, it has been established that local PM10 concentrations are ‘well below’ the AQALs.
+In addition, as presented in Table 2, it has been established that local PM10 concentrations are ‘well below’ the AQALs.
 As such, consideration of both human and ecological receptors within 400m of the Site boundary is considered sufficient.

 Sensitive Receptors